How To Hang Christmas Stockings

-So now, NOW let’s talk about elevating one of your holiday focal points.
-The place of many family traditions and memory-making.
+Let’s talk about elevating one of your holiday focal points.
+The place of many family traditions and so much memory-making.

 Fabulous, right?
 Well, don’ t be intimidated!

 It’s a really rather easy mantel to put together.
-But we can keep that berween us.
+But we can keep that between us.
 Go ahead and let your guests and family swoon in amazement.
 I’m good with secrets.

 I get it!

 You’re busy right now.

 So maybe pin this to your Christmas board

 Or to whatever board makes sense for you, so you have it handy when you’re ready to get started.

 So Let’s Use a Birch Branch for Your Christmas Stocking Rod